|

 One

-of the secrets to keeping feet warm is to keep your legs warm.
+of the secrets to keeping feet warm is to keep the legs warm.

-The blood flowing around in your feet has to pass through the
+The blood flowing around in the feet has to pass through the legs

-legs to get there.
-I can't believe how many people I see with
+to your shower.
+I can't believe how many complaints I hear about

-I have different cycling shoes for summer and winter.
-The winter
+I use different cycling shoes in the summer and winter.
+My summer

-shoes are larger.
-This way I can use thicker socks or heavy insoles
+Also my winter shoes are larger.
+This way I can use thicker socks

-or inserts.
-Many people make the mistake of using the same shoes
+or heavy insoles or inserts.
+Many people make the mistake of using

-and trying to stuff thick socks into them in the winter.
-A shoe
+the same shoes and trying to stuff thick socks into them in the

-that is too tight restricts circulation and makes the feet even
+winter.
+A shoe that is too tight restricts circulation and makes

-for years with great luck, but recently discovered Lake
+for years with great luck, but found Lake

 I use wool socks year round.
 Defeet,